-OK, so by looks of it this is a website designed to help home buyers buy or sell their homes.
+Right, so by the looks of things this is a website designed to help home buyers buy or sell their homes.

 Here’s a screenshot of the homepage of PeterWardHomes.co.uk.

-From a user standpoint, I really think the site design has failed to make better use of the space above the fold.
-And you know my thoughts on sliders, right?
+From a user standpoint, I really think the site design has failed to make better use of the space ‘above the fold’.
+And, you know my thoughts on content sliders, right?

-Sliders do nothing to improve user experience on a website.
-Most people ignore them since no one really has the time or patience to wait for the next slider to appear so that they can see what it’s about.
+Homepage content sliders do nothing to improve user experience on a website.
+Most people ignore them since no one really has the time or patience to wait for the next slider to appear so that they can see what it’s actually about.

-And by the way, that’s not just my opinion, check out this interesting article on Thrive Themes about content sliders in general.
+And that’s not just my own opinion, check out this interesting article over on Thrive Themes about content sliders in general.

-PeterWardHomes.com uses some visuals and images in the content slider, however, this is meant to be a ‘property’ or ‘homes for sale’ website.
-I just feel that some of the images could be more aligned with what the website is supposed to be about, selling homes right?
+PeterWardHomes.com uses some visuals and images in the content slider, however, this is supposed to be a ‘property’ or ‘homes for sale’ website, right?
+Yet I feel that some of the images could be more aligned with what the website or business is supposed to be about, which is buying and selling homes.

-I appreciate that showing images and visuals that reflect comfort living, idyllic locations and whatever else is important for a website like this, but I also feel that with the lack of relevant images of actual homes for sale, the message becomes less clear about what this website is about.
+I think the use of images that reflect comfort living, idyllic locations and whatever else is slightly over done here.
+That combined with the lack of relevant images of actual homes for sale, makes the message less clear about what this website is supposed to be about.

 - Content slider removed and replaced with a more “relevant” hero image/banner section.

-- More interesting visuals and images of actual homes for sale.
+- Use more interesting and ‘relevant’ visuals and images of actual homes for sale.

 - Better blog integration.
 It would appear that the blog is external from the site, hosted on a WordPress.com domain.
-I realize that this is probably a different matter altogether, however, having the blog on the same URL would certainly help with SEO, i.e more content rich pages.
+I realize that this is a different matter altogether, however, having the blog on the same URL would benefit this website in terms of SEO and traffic.

-- Better structured “about” and “information” section with a CTA button or links to learn more on a separate page.
-This would also help with SEO.
+- Better structured “about” and “information” section with clear CTA buttons or links to learn more.
+Dedicated pages should be created for ‘about’ and ‘info’.
+This would also help improve the website’s SEO score.

-- Better organized content in the footer section, there’s way too many links and options down there.
+- Better organized content in the footer area.
+Currently, there’s too much information here, and way too many links and options.

-Here’s a screenshot of a similar website I found called Beal Homes.
+Here’s a screenshot of a similar website to PeterWardHomes.co.uk that I found called Beal Homes.